GLo-MAPPO: Multi-Agent Deep Reinforcement Learning for Energy-Efficient UAV-Assisted LoRa Networks: GLo-MAPPO for Intelligent UAV-Assisted LoRa Networks

 \subsection{Proposed GLo-MAPPO Algorithm}

-Next, we present GLo-MAPPO, a gain and energy-aware multi-agent proximal policy optimization framework.
-As shown in Fig.~\ref{fig_GLo_MAPPO_Architecture}, our architecture adheres to the centralized training with decentralized execution paradigm.
+As shown in Fig.~\ref{fig_GLo_MAPPO_Architecture}, our architecture adheres to the CTDE paradigm.
 Each UAV agent $u$ possesses an individual policy network \( \pi_{\phi_u} \), which maps local observations \( o_u[t] \) to actions.
-A shared centralized value network \( V_\mu \) is trained using the global observation \( o \), facilitating coordinated learning.
+A shared centralized value network \( V_\mu \) is trained using the global state \( \mathbf{s}[t] \), facilitating coordinated learning.
 Additionally, our GLo-MAPPO uses generalized advantage estimation (GAE) to compute advantage function estimates~\cite{schulman2015high}.
-For each agent \( u \), the advantage function $\hat{A}_u$ can be expressed as:
+For each agent \( u \), the advantage function $\hat{A}_u$ can be expressed as

 where: